 Grant program info sessions

 Learn more about the grant program and application requirements during two teleconference questions and answer sessions.

 Call 780-409-9282 or 1-866-792-1317 toll-free outside of Edmonton.

 You can also send questions in advance or arrange for one-on-one application support by sending a request here.

-The Alberta Status of Women Grant Program helps non-profits and charitable organizations fund projects that improve the lives of women and girls in Alberta through 2 streams: Innovation and Enhancement.
+The Alberta Status of Women Grant Program helps not-for-profit and charitable organizations fund projects that improve the lives of women and girls in Alberta through two streams: Innovation and Enhancement.

 The Enhancement Stream funds organizations for:

 - knowledge-sharing in the community and within the organization

 - show how the results of the conference, training, or event will advance gender equality in Alberta